walstanb/walstanb/README.md

 **walstanb/walstanb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Walstan I'm a coder previously worked at [@resilient-tech](https://github.com/resilient-tech) as a full-stack dev building modules and fixing issues at [@frappe](https://github.com/frappe) and [@erpnext](https://github.com/frappe/erpnext).
+I'm Walstan I'm a coder currently working at [ Apple](https://apple.com) previously worked at [@resilient-tech](https://github.com/resilient-tech) as a full-stack dev building modules and fixing issues at [@frappe](https://github.com/frappe) and [@erpnext](https://github.com/frappe/erpnext).
 When I'm not busy typing away at my keyboard, you can find me hiking, gaming, or just exploring the world.
 I'm always up for a challenge, so if you have a project you want to bring to life, let's make it happen!
 Check out my profile for a glimpse of my projects and contributions.

-- 🔭 I’m currently working as a Graduate Research Assistant at Arizona State University testing out tools for formal verification and robustness analysis of hybrid systems, focusing on cyber-physical systems security in Defense & Aviation Systems.
+- 🔭 I’m currently working as a Software Engineer, improving systems powering Apple Store sales.
-- 🌱 I’m currently learning about constructive effects of mutation and random restructuring on evolution speices simulated through artificial neural networks.
-- 📫 How to reach me: You can reach me out via email at walstanb@gmail.com
+- 📫 How to reach me: You can reach me via email at walstanb@gmail.com
 - 😄 Pronouns: He / Him.
 - ⚡ Fun fact: I have a coin from almost every country in the world.